githubDill/WeSellYourData-ES-Synth/README.md

 id11-->id12
 ```

 This flowchart helps us identify possible deadlock situations.
-Arrow denote reading and write of variables by tasks.
+Arrows denote the reading and write of variables by tasks.
 If a closed loop of arrows were to be found, then this would represent a possible deadlock scenario.
 The flowchart for our firmware shows no closed loop.
 Hence, there is no possiblity of deadlock.
 ## Stack Allocation

 |       Task         |Stack Allocated Under Normal Operation    |     Stack Allocated With Safety Margin    |